 where L > 0 is some positive (finite) constant.
-Note that the criterion (28) ignores the fact that the true value of x satisfies $S^x = c$ .
-Instead, for each possible value $x_0$ of x we try to obtain a small error with respect to the samples that we would obtain for $x = x_0$ , rather than the given samples c.
+Note that the criterion (27) ignores the fact that the true value of x satisfies $S^x = c$.
+Instead, for each possible value x_0 of x we try to obtain a small error with respect to the samples that we would obtain for $x = x_0$, rather than the given samples c.

-It turns out that the criterion (28) is too conservative and results in the trivial solution H = 0.
-To see this, we note that where the first inequality results from exchanging the order of the minimum and maximum, and the second inequality stems from the fact that the best approximation to x in $\mathcal{W}$ is $P{\mathcal{W}}x$ .
-Now, with H = 0, we have that and therefore H = 0 is a solution to (28).
+It turns out that (27) is too conservative and results in the trivial solution H = 0.
+To see this, we note that where the first inequality results from exchanging the order of the minimum and maximum, and the second inequality stems from the fact that the best approximation to x in W is $P_W x$.
+Now, with H = 0, we have that and, therefore, H = 0 is a solution to (27).